 What Is Subluxation?

-Thoughts encompass the mental and emotional stresses we face everyday.
+Thoughts encompass the mental and emotional stresses we face every day.
 When we are under mental stress, our sympathetic nervous system (part of the autonomic nervous system) is excited.
-Our digestions slows, our sweat glands are stimulated, and our muscles become tense.
+Our digestion slows, sweat glands are stimulated, and muscles become tense.

 This can lead to physical changes and imbalances in not just the neuromusculoskeletal system, but the endocrine system as well.
-Toxins covers our diet and environmental exposure.
+Toxins cover our diet and environmental exposure.
 Through visceral-somatic reflexes, chemical challenges to our body will directly affect the health of the spine.